JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 from the fact that you have 12 loops (12 passes over memory) compared to one, in part because of the loss of [memory locality](https://en.wikipedia.org/wiki/Locality_of_reference).

-In particular, reading or writing data in main computer memory (RAM) is much slower than performing scalar arithmetic operations like `+` and `*`, so recently used data is stored in a [cache](https://en.wikipedia.org/wiki/Cache_%28computing%29): a small amount of much faster memory.
+In particular, reading or writing data in main computer memory (RAM) is much slower than performing scalar arithmetic operations like `+` and `*`, so computer hardware stores recently used data in a [cache](https://en.wikipedia.org/wiki/Cache_%28computing%29): a small amount of much faster memory.
 Furthermore, there is a hierarchy of smaller, faster caches, culminating in the [register memory](https://en.wikipedia.org/wiki/Processor_register) of the CPU itself.
 This means that, for good performance, you should